ilyaizen/habistat/vibes/contribution-guide.md

 - Add a new variable:
   - **Name**: `CLERK_JWT_ISSUER_DOMAIN`
   - **Value**: Paste the Issuer URL you copied from Clerk.
-- Push the new environment variable to your backend by running `pnpm exec convex deploy` in your terminal, or by restarting `pnpm exec convex dev`.
+- Push the new environment variable to your backend by running `bun exec convex deploy` in your terminal, or by restarting `bun exec convex dev`.

-> **Important:** If you skip this step, `pnpm exec convex dev` will fail with the error: `Environment variable CLERK_JWT_ISSUER_DOMAIN is used in auth config file but its value was not set.` This variable is crucial for Convex to verify users signed in with Clerk.
+> **Important:** If you skip this step, `bun exec convex dev` will fail with the error: `Environment variable CLERK_JWT_ISSUER_DOMAIN is used in auth config file but its value was not set.` This variable is crucial for Convex to verify users signed in with Clerk.
 You will need to set this for both your **development** and **production** environments in the Convex dashboard.

 ### 3. **Configure Clerk Webhook**

 - In your Clerk application dashboard, navigate to **Webhooks**.
 - Click **Add Endpoint**.
-- **Endpoint URL**: This URL is based on your Convex **HTTP API URL** (the one ending in `.convex.site`) that you saw when running `pnpm exec convex dev`.
+- **Endpoint URL**: This URL is based on your Convex **HTTP API URL** (the one ending in `.convex.site`) that you saw when running `bun exec convex dev`.
 Construct the webhook URL by appending `/clerk`.
 It should look like this: `https://<your-project-name>.convex.site/clerk`.
 - **Message filtering**: Under **Listen for events**, unselect "All Events" and choose the specific events needed: `user.created` and `user.updated`.
 - Click **Create**.
 - **Get the Signing Secret**: After creating the endpoint, click on it to view its details.
 Copy the **Signing secret**.
 It will start with `whsec_...`.